CodingBlocks5/PuppetBlocks/README.md

 ## Hardware

 As an IoT project, one of the main components is a Puppet, which is a robot with an ESP32 micro-controller, two servo engines, two screens, a 2-dimension joystick, a speaker, and an SD card.
+We chose the components to be cheap (we assume that the total cost is no more than 30$), so schools can replicate our work easily.

 We used the following hardware components in the project:
 - **ESP32 board** - the micro-controller we used to control the puppet.